ZSL 200 logo

 Water vole lifecycle

 In a healthy ecosystem, water voles are an important food source for all kinds of British wildlife, including foxes, otters, stoats, weasels, owls, herons, marsh harriers, and pike.
-Their high breeding rate and natural predator avoidance mean that water voles can persist in these natural systems.
+Their high breeding rate and natural predator avoidance mean that water vole populations can survive these naturally high mortality rates.

 Heron predating water vole